Swordquest: Contest

 The fate of the prizes has become an urban legend in the gaming community since the cancellation of the project.
 Of the five treasures, Rideout has claimed, as recently as 2017, that he still has the Chalice in his possession, stored in a safe deposit box.
 Bell fell out of contact following the Swordquest event, but according to Vendel and Rideout, Bell appeared to have had the disc part of the Talisman melted down for its value (about US$15,000 at the time), keeping the small sword, diamonds, and birthstones; the current fate of these is unknown.
 The fate of the Crown is unknown; Vendel stated that while Atari was required to hold the contest, they could have simply awarded the winner with a cash prize equivalent as opposed to the Crown.

 Since they were never part of any contest, the Philosopher's Stone and the Sword have seemingly disappeared.
-Some claimed that Tramiel had taken these prizes for himself, based on observations that Atari staff had made of seeing a similar looking sword mounted on Tramiel's home mantel.
+Some sources have claimed that Tramiel took possession of the prizes himself, based on rumoured observations that Atari staff or associates of Tramiel had made of seeing a similar looking sword mounted in Tramiel's office or on his home mantel.
 However, Vendel believes that the persons who started this rumor may have mistaken a Tramiel family heirloom for the Swordquest sword.
-Vendel believes that its unlikely that Tramiel would have been able to keep the Stone, Sword, and (if not given away) Crown, as when Atari was sold, these items had been property of Warner Communications until awarded and would have been returned to the Franklin Mint.
-With the Franklin Mint being later sold in 1985 to American Protective Services, and the original Atari business no more, the prizes were most likely melted back down to their base components for reuse elsewhere, according to Vendel.
+Vendel believes that it is unlikely that Tramiel would have been able to keep the Stone, Sword, and (if not given away) Crown, as when Atari, Inc was sold, these items were still the property of Warner Communications, and would have been returned to the Franklin Mint.
+With the Franklin Mint later being sold in 1985 to American Protective Services, and the original Atari business no longer existing, the prizes were most likely melted back down to their base components for reuse elsewhere, according to Vendel.

-On June 29, 2022 Atari announced that as part of the Atari 50: The Anniversary Celebration collection, that the Digital Eclipse team had created the fourth and final entry in the Swordquest series, Airworld.
-Atari 50 was released on PlayStation 4 and 5, Xbox One and Series X/S, Nintendo Switch, and Windows in November 2022.
+Atari released the Atari 50 collection in 2022.
+As part of the collection, Digital Eclipse developed a new version of Airworld.

 Comic books

-Original Mini-Comics
+Original mini-comics

 Each of the three released games shipped with a comic book, published jointly by Atari and DC Comics.
 The books included clues to solve the puzzles within each of the games.